mozilla/bedrock/docs/contribute.rst

 ---------------------
 We're doing pushes as soon as new work is ready to go out.

-After doing a push, the "pusher" needs to update the bugs that have been pushed with a quick message stating that the code was deployed.
-Chief will send on
+After doing a push, those who are responsible for implementing changes need to update the bugs that have been pushed with a quick message stating that the code was deployed.
-#www a URL with all commits that have been deployed.

 If you'd like to see the commits that will be deployed before the push run the following command: